 - Make an order online.

-- Pick up the Pocket WiFi from the chosen venue, such as an airport, post office, or hotel.
+- Pick up the pocket WiFi from the chosen venue, such as Haneda Airport, Narita Airport, a post office, or a hotel.

-- Return the Pocket WiFi to a collection point, such as an airport.
+- You can return the pocket WiFi to a collection point, such as an airport.

 - You can also mail it back to the service providers.
 However, a shipping fee may be incurred with this method if you choose a cheaper provider.